Kurrawong/gswa-rdf-delta-consumer/README.md

 The recommended way to do development is to use (VS Code with the Dev Container extension)[https://code.visualstudio.com/docs/devcontainers/containers].

 Before doing anything, first create a `.env` file in the `.devcontainer` directory.
 Copy the contents of the `.env-template` file into the `.env` file and fill in the values.
+Note that this same database password needs to be set for any dependent services that connect to the database.

 Now, open the project in VS Code and search for "Dev Containers: Rebuild and Reopen in Container" in the Command Palette.
 This will build the dev container and reopen the project in the container using the docker engine.
 By using this method, you can ensure your dev environment has all of the necessary dependencies and tools installed to develop with Azure Functions and Azure SQL Managed Instance.